-These research break-throughs and models developed for teaching telecommunications gave UNIPORT the advantage to be the only Institution in Nigeria to have two Huawei Academies .
+These research break throughs and model developed for teaching telecommunications gave UNIPORT the advantage to be the only Institution in Nigeria with two Huawei Academies .
 Today, the impact and benefits of this partnership are uncountable:

-- Over 1500 students have been trained and graduated with Huawei international certifications for free at CITE under my leadership. - Six months SIWES and NYSC internship placements for our students - International "on the Job training" for some outstanding students - Overall best global award for our team in Huawei global ICT Competition.
-Plate 22-25. - Global visibility to University of Port Harcourt.
+-Over 1500 students have been trained and graduated with Huawei international certifications for free at CITE under my leadership.

+- Six months SIWES and NYSC internship placements for our students

+-International "on the Job training" for some outstanding students

+- Overall best global award for our team in Huawei global ICT Competition.
+Plate 22-25.

-Plate 22: 2019 Graduands with Huawei Professional Cert.
+Plate 22: 2019 GRADUANDS WITH HUAWEI PROFESSIONAL CERT.